adobe/faast-path-to-beautiful-apps/chapters/chapter-2.md

 ### 1. Basic Hello World
 Once you've configured the CLI, you can create your first function to make sure it's working.

-1. Start by creating a file called `hello.js` on your Desktop with the following content
+1. Open a text editor, and start by creating a file called `hello.js` on your Desktop with the following content
     ```
     function main(params) {
       return {msg:  'Hello World!'};